com-lihaoyi/scalasql/reference.md

 *
     ```sql
-    SELECT product0.name as res FROM product product0 ORDER BY product0.price LIMIT 1
+    SELECT product0.name AS res FROM product product0 ORDER BY product0.price LIMIT 1
     ```